10 Things to Do in San Diego: Best Outdoor Activities & Adventures

 Did you forget flip-flops or feel like a new bikini?
 Well then walk one block east of the beach, to Mission Boulevard, where you will find plenty of bars, restaurants, bike, and surf shops.
 You’ll also find one of our favorites, Single Fin Surf Grill with the best bartenders at the beach serving up tasty breakfast burritos, craft beers, and cocktails.
 As you make your way north you’ll find a few more popular San Diego summertime bars, like Lahaina’s Beach House and World Famous.

-9. Go to a Wave FC Soccer Match at Snapdragon Stadium
+9. Go to Soccer Match at Snapdragon Stadium

-The Wave FC matches are filled with chanting, singing, and lots of families.
-Especially kids wearing their team soccer jerseys!
-It’s nothing like going to an NFL match with drunken rowdy fans.
+If you’ve never been to a soccer (or football match for those of you reading that live outside of the U.S. and Canada), they are filled with chanting, singing, and lots of families wearing their home team scarves.
+You will see LOTS of kids wearing their team soccer jerseys or the jersey of their favorite player!
+In addition, going to a soccer match is nothing like going to an NFL match with drunken, rowdy fans.
 Tickets are very reasonable.
-Cheap seats start at $9 each, and great seats range from $40-75.
-Buy online through San Diego Wave FC or Ticketmaster.
-We have been supporters and season ticket holders for a long time and we try not to miss a match!
+Cheap seats start at $11 each, and great seats range from $40-75.
+Buy online through San Diego Wave FC, San Diego FC, or Ticketmaster.
+We have been long-time Wave FC supporters and season ticket holders and we try not to miss a match!

 10. Swim Laps in the Sunshine